 Though not shown here, note that the WBS would always document 100% of the work, including quality related work, compliance related work, transition related work, readiness related work, project management related work — EVERYTHING.
 When I’ve used a WBS, I always said “The WBS helps me sleep at night.”

-The WBS helps shape scope clarity.
-It decomposes high-level requirements and objectives into tangible deliverables (NOUNS).
-This breakdown gives the team and stakeholders a shared view of the work involved—making it much easier to then produce a comprehensive and validated Project Scope Statement.
+The WBS decomposes high-level scope into smaller deliverables (NOUNS).
+This breakdown gives the team and stakeholders a shared view of the work involved.

 - The refined Project Scope Statement